KrisHHFI/Personal-Website-Robot-Framework-Tests/README.md

 ### About

-- Basic Robot Framework tests focused on my own personal website.
-Checks that the site's content appears and that the contact form works properly.
+- Basic Robot Framework tests focused on my own personal website
+- Checks that the site's content appears and that the contact form works properly.
+- Created using PyCharm and SeleniumLibrary.
 - Made in 2023.